British public sector workers strike over 'poverty pay'

 LONDON Hundreds of thousands of public sector workers including teachers, council workers and firefighters staged a 24-hour pay strike on Thursday in a stoppage that has prompted Prime Minister David Cameron to pledge a crackdown on union powers.

-Protesters marched through the streets of many of Britain's main cities in one of the biggest co-ordinated labor stoppages for three years.
+Protesters marched through the streets of many of Britain's main cities in one of the biggest co-ordinated labour stoppages for three years.

 Denouncing what they called "poverty pay," they demanded an end to restrictions on wage rises that have been imposed by the government over the past four years in an effort to help reduce Britain's huge budget deficit.